-Sails to: Asia / Far East, Australia, Australia/New Zealand, British Isles, Europe, France, Greece/Greek Isles, Hawaii, Italy, Mediterranean, Middle East, New Zealand, Panama Canal, South Pacific, Tahiti, Turkey
+Sails to: Asia / Far East, Australia, Australia/New Zealand, Baltic, Bermuda, British Isles, Canada/New England, Europe, France, Greece/Greek Isles, Hawaii, Italy, Mediterranean, Middle East, New England, New Zealand, Panama Canal, Russia, Scandinavia, South Pacific, Tahiti, Turkey

 Sea Princess has been renovated to include The Sanctuary®, a tranquil haven just for adults, a fitting enhancement for this relaxed, rejuvenating retreat at sea.
 Whether you're cutting into a juicy steak cooked to order in the dining room, or enjoying the luxury of a special breakfast just for booking a suite.
 Aboard Sea Princess you'll be taken care of as you sail to fascinating destinations all over the world.

 In addition, kosher meals and baby food are available upon advance written request.
 Any other special diet requests must be authorized in advance by the Princess corporate office.

 Guests or their travel agent must advise Princess, in writing, of any special diet, allergies, or medical needs.
 Requests must be received no later than 35 days prior to departure for cruises to Alaska, Canada/New England, Caribbean, Hawaii, Mexico, Panama Canal and Coastal Getaways.
 For all other cruises, requests must be received no later than 65 days prior to departure.
 Once onboard, please check with the Maitre D' to confirm the request.